-- No later than 60 days after project completion, the award recipient is required to contact NYCAMH farm safety staff to schedule a post-project site visit; and submit an evaluation and expenditure summary form, along with copies of paid receipts.
-After NYCAMH staff review the post-project site visit, the expenditure/summary form, and copies of paid receipts, we will send the full award to the recipient.
+After project completion, the award recipient is required to (a) contact a NYCAMH farm safety staff member to schedule a post-project site visit OR, if deemed appropriate, submit before-and-after photographs AND (b) submit an evaluation and expenditure summary form, along with copies of paid receipts.
+After reviewing the submitted documentation, NYCAMH will send the full award to the recipient.

 Farms are one of the most dangerous places to work in the country.